EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 The ground-truth masks created by module 1 can be used to train a deep network to recognize objects.
 We will take advantage of a pre-trained version of [MobileNet](https://arxiv.org/abs/1704.04861), transferring the learning already achieved in its lower layers to our new task.

 This module involves several steps.
 You will need to:
-1. Prepare training and validation sets, while setting aside an untouched test set.
-2. Prepare a network-training workspace.
+1. Prepare data sets and a network-training workspace.
-3. Set up the TensorFlow Object Detection (TFOD) API.
+2. Set up the TensorFlow Object Detection (TFOD) API.
-4. Train the network.
+3. Train the network.

 Before starting on any of these tasks, you may need to clean up your enactments, removing color-map artifacts and objects that "leak" through gaps in the environment mesh.